renpy/renpy/sphinx/source/style_properties.rst

     "auto"
         The default, forces use of the Freetype auto hinter.
+    "auto-light"
+        Forces the use of the freetype auto hinter in light mode, which only hints vertically.
     "bytecode"
         Uses bytecode hinting information found in the font.
     "none"